caosaiqi/fbm-ui/src/components/Form/index.md

  * title: 基本
  */
 import * as React from 'react';
-import {  Layout, Input, Form, FormItem, Button, Select } from 'fbm-ui'
+import { Layout, Input, Form, FormItem, Button, Select, rules } from 'fbm-ui'

 import {useFormik} from 'formik'